Malignant Peritoneal Mesothelioma

 Dr. Andrew Blakely is a surgical oncologist specializing in peritoneal surface and retroperitoneal malignancies.
 A primary focus of his research is to develop novel treatment approaches and modalities to improve pre-operative treatment of peritoneal carcinomatosis.

-Currently, Dr. Blakely is a Senior Investigator at the Surgery Branch, National Cancer Institute in Bethesda, Maryland.
+Currently, Dr. Blakely is a Senior Investigator at the Surgery Branch of the National Cancer Institute in Bethesda, Maryland.
 He is the surgeon designated to work with the multidisciplinary team at the National Institutes of Health on clinical and research studies in malignant peritoneal mesothelioma.
-Protocols for management of peritoneal mesothelioma are open at the National Institutes of Health and promise to bring new information to bear on this rare disease.
+Protocols for managing peritoneal mesothelioma are open at the National Institutes of Health and promise to bring new information to bear on this rare disease.

 David Bartlett, M.D.

-Dr. David Bartlett is currently Professor of Surgery and Director of the Surgical Oncology Program at the Allegheny Medical and Surgical Network.
-He has extensive experience in the treatment of peritoneal mesothelioma that began two decades ago at the National Institutes of Health.
+Dr. David Bartlett is currently a Professor of Surgery and Director of the Surgical Oncology Program at the Allegheny Medical and Surgical Network.
+He has extensive experience treating peritoneal mesothelioma beginning two decades ago at the National Institutes of Health.

-He has published his data on the management of peritoneal mesothelioma widely in the peer-reviewed literature and is currently engaged in clinical and experimental research with this disease.
+He has published his data on the management of peritoneal mesothelioma widely in the peer-reviewed literature and is currently engaged in clinical and experimental research on this disease.

 Dr. Bartlett served as a Senior Investigator at the Surgery Division of the Center for Cancer Research at the National Cancer Institute, where he developed innovative surgical techniques to treat patients with peritoneal metastases.
 He is currently President of the Society of Surgical Oncology.